project-terraforma/mapillary-entrances/README.md

 - `--place_radius` → Radius around each building to search for place
 - `--max_images` → Limit on total Mapillary images
 - `--prefer_360` → Prefer panorama imagery when available
-- `--model` → YOLOv8 model weights
+- `--model` → Name of YOLOv8 model to be downloaded from Hugging Face (use the name in example usage for best weights)
 - `--device` → CPU or GPU, (use GPU when available)
 - `--conf`, `--iou` → Detection thresholds
 - `--save` → Directory to save annotated images and geojson output